Turks & Caicos Complete Guide to Whale Watching

 Salt Cay

 Salt Cay is difficult to get to, with no boats going there and just one small inter-island airline providing unreliable flights three times per week that are hard to book online.
-However, if you find yourself going there anyway, Salt Cay Divers is the whale tour outfitter you’ll want to go with.
+So if you can get there, then Salt Cay Divers is the whale tour outfitter you’ll want to go with.

 Salt Cay Divers